 This type of hearing loss is usually temporary and sometimes can be treated with medicines or surgery.

 Sensorineural hearing loss occurs when there is damage to the nerve pathways in the inner ear.
 Some common causes are:

-This type of hearing loss is permanent, and a hearing aid can often help.
+This type of hearing loss is usually permanent.
+A hearing aid may help.

 Mixed hearing loss means both the inner and outer ears are affected so you experience both conductive and sensorineural hearing loss at the same time.

-If you suspect you or a loved one has hearing loss, an audiogram test will help determine the severity and type of hearing loss.
+If you suspect you or a loved one has hearing loss, a hearing test or audiogram will help determine the severity and type of hearing loss.
 Sometimes the results of the audiogram can lead us to order another diagnostic test.
 We will discuss your options with you.

 To understand hearing loss, it helps to understand how the ear works.
 Sound travels through the ear canal and vibrates the eardrum.
-The eardrum is attached to 3 ossicles, the tiniest bones in your body, which help amplify the vibration in the middle ear.
-From there, the vibration travels to the cochlea in the inner ear, where the mechanical energy of sound is converted to electrical impulses.
+The eardrum is attached to 3 bones, the tiniest bones in your body, which help amplify the vibration in the middle ear.
+From there, the vibration travels to the inner ear, where the mechanical energy of sound is converted to electrical impulses.
 These impulses travel to the brain, which makes sense of these signals as the sound you hear.